Kerr-srl/erpc-esp/src/examples/host/README.md

 # Host ESP-IDF app

-Example of building an ESP-IDF app for the host platform.
+Example of building an ESP-IDF app for the host platform and using eRPC on host.

 ## Usage